alice-mkh/gnomerunner/README.md

 Tango icons are in Public Domain. http://tango.freedesktop.org/

-Some of the icons were also taken from Epiphany and other GNOME applications, and also from LibreOffice.
+Icons were also taken from Epiphany and other GNOME applications, and also from LibreOffice.

+Some icons from Firefox, Thunderbird and Lightning are also present.

 Icon modifications are by Michael -mld- Doering and Exalm.